UnderHost/rsync_backup.sh/README.md

 # INSTALL & USAGE

 wget https://github.com/UnderHost/rsync_backup.sh/archive/refs/heads/main.zip && unzip main.zip && mv rsync_backup.sh-main rsync_backup && cd rsync_backup && chmod +x rsync_backup.sh && ./rsync_backup.sh

+# NOTES

+While the script try to install sshpass and rsync on both server, if you have issue you might need to pre install both rsync and sshpass on both server.

+Using this command:

+yum install -y sshpass rsync

+If you want to use the script on Debian instead replace the yum by apt-get.